A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Conclusion and future directions

 Of course, there is considerable scope for future works, both in terms of improvements in precision and in terms of exploring other avenues.
-Although we have prepared the catalogues in as realistic a way as possible, the method of catalogue generation might be further refined by carefully taking into account detailed astrophysics of possible GW sources and various instrumental sensitivities.
+Although we have prepared the catalogs in as realistic a way as possible, the method of catalog generation might be further refined by carefully taking into account detailed astrophysics of possible GW sources and various instrumental sensitivities.
 This essentially needs a collaboration between the cosmology and numerical relativity communities, which we hope, would take place sometime in the near future.
+To arrive at more realistic forecasts, one should also, in principle, marginalize over properties of the MBHB population models that cannot be measured directly in an observational setup, \textit{e.g.} the delay time which distinguishes the Delay and No Delay types.
+Such marginalization might predict somewhat greater uncertainty in the final results, resulting in wider confidence intervals and/or decreased signal-to-noise ratios for the detected signals.
+The results may also depend on the particular marginalizing technique to be used.
+For example, certain grid-based or Monte Carlo-based methods may entail additional computational complexity and may even require extra assumptions about the source type distributions.
+In this work, we have not explored the effects of such marginalization, as we have opted for a case-by-case analysis of the three distinct MBHB source types and the constraining power of their catalogs.
+We plan to focus on the prospects and consequences of marginalization over source properties in a future study.

 Secondly, in this work we only look into the prospects of eLISA, and in particular, with the L6A2M5N2 configuration.
 A comparative study can and must be done for other configurations using our proposed methodology.
 Moreover, in the present study our focus was on intermediate redshifts, and eLISA is the next upcoming mission in this direction.
-There are multiple other planned next generation GW missions, \textit{e.g.} DECIGO, ET and the Big Bang Observer (BBO) \cite{bbo1,bbo2} among others, which plan to probe different redshifts and hopefully more events.
+There are multiple other planned next generation GW missions, \textit{e.g.}, DECIGO, ET and the Big Bang Observer (BBO) \cite{bbo1,bbo2} among others, which plan to probe different redshifts and hopefully more events.
 Our analysis can be extended to those missions as well.

-Further, we have assumed all the observable events to be accompanied by EM emissions, \textit{i.e.} bright sirens.
+Further, we have assumed all the observable events to be accompanied by EM emissions, \textit{i.e.}, bright sirens.
 If in the future galaxy correlation methods improve, dark sirens would provide us with even more GW observations and help constrain the Hubble constant in a stronger manner.
 This would especially be useful for ML algorithms, the results of which steadily improve as the quantity of training data is increased.